danjenson/motoko/README.md

       - runs the same commands as `motoko run setup-android-keystore` to setup the local environment to use the new keys
-      - __NOTE__: after a reset, you will need to run `./gradlew signingReport` from the `motoko/android` directory and copy the debug and release SHA1 hashes into the OAuth2 clients configs:
+      - __NOTE__: after a reset, you will need to run `./gradlew signingReport` from the `frontend/android` directory and copy the debug and release SHA1 hashes into the OAuth2 clients configs:
         [motoko-android-debug](https://console.cloud.google.com/apis/credentials/oauthclient/714421651437-d95mopk70t0o0d9gphomcncu3961ge9s.apps.googleusercontent.com?project=motoko-286819)
         and
         [motoko-android-release](https://console.cloud.google.com/apis/credentials/oauthclient/714421651437-nk7lev14vc27gpa6o30c2o0mc25btmge.apps.googleusercontent.com?project=motoko-286819);
-        this lets google login know that builds using these signatures are legitimate; if the hashes are incorrect, google will reject attempted logins and return a `PlatformException` with error code `10`
+        then run `motoko run upload-debug-keystore`; this lets google login know that builds using these signatures are legitimate; if the hashes are incorrect, google will reject attempted logins and return a `PlatformException` with error code `10`

 ## Topography
 - [Route 53](https://console.aws.amazon.com/route53/v2/hostedzones#ListRecordSets/Z05536462C01YTPKRNSZ7):